Taylor beats Han to retain world titles

 "I knew she was very crafty in there but I would have liked a stoppage.
 I want to say a masterclass, it wasn't, but a win is a win."

-Mother-of-two Han belied her huge underdog status in the opening two rounds as Taylor - after a bright opening minute - began to struggle with her timing.
+Mother-of-two Han belied her huge underdog status in the opening two rounds as Taylor - after a bright opening minute - began to struggle with her timing in front of a 20,000 crowd as the return of fans made for a raucous atmosphere at the Leeds venue.

 A couple of solid rights in the third and fourth were enough for Taylor to win those rounds but the American - who gave birth to her second son only six months ago - continued to compete well.